matthewRodi/matthewRodi/README.md

 ### Hi, I'm Matthew Rodi.
 Welcome to my Git !!! 👋
 ### 📌 About Me
 I am currently a student at Arizona State Univerity, studying Computer Science (Software Engineering).
-I am in my Senior year with plan to complete my Masters through the 4+1 Accelerated program.
+I am in my Graduate program, currently completing my Masters through the 4+1 Accelerated program.
 I first started my programming journey in 2020 and am always seeking out new experiences to learn more about the software field.

 ### :iphone: Here you can find my Socials:
 <div id="badges">